Wenceslaus I of Legnica: Consolidation of power

-Period of Conflict
+Period of conflict

-Despite attempts at mediation by Duke Konrad I of Oleśnica, Przecław von Pogarell, Bishop of Wroclaw, and Emperor Charles IV, the war continued for six years, during which time both sides won and lost advantage.
+Despite attempts at mediation by Duke Konrad I of Oleśnica, Przecław von Pogarell, Bishop of Wrocław, and Emperor Charles IV, the war continued for six years, during which time both sides won and lost advantage.
 The war ended in July 1359, when a settlement was reached between the brothers.
-In that settlement, Wenceslaus – who lost the final battle – was compelled to give to Louis the districts of Brzeg-Oława (which returned to him after the death of their stepmother, Katharina Šubić) and Chojnów as an independent Duchy (however, one half of Brzeg-Oława, with Byczyna, were already sold by Wenceslaus to Duke Bolko II of Świdnica).
-An additional concession by Wenceslaus was the payment of 4,500 pieces of silver to his younger brother, as compensation for damages.
+In that settlement, Wenceslaus – who lost the final battle – was compelled to give to Louis the districts of Brzeg-Oława (which returned to him after the death of their stepmother, Katharina Šubić) and Chojnów as an independent duchy (however, one half of Brzeg-Oława, with Byczyna, were already sold by Wenceslaus to Duke Bolko II of Świdnica).
+An additional concession by Wenceslaus was the payment of 4,500 pieces of silver to his younger brother as compensation for damages.

-In addition to the conflict with his brother, Wenceslaus was also involved in promoting the rule of the House of Luxemburg in Silesia.
-In 1348 he represented the Emperor as a mediator in a dispute between the Bishop of Wroclaw, Przecław von Pogarell, and the local nobility.
+In addition to the conflict with his brother, Wenceslaus was also involved in promoting the rule of the House of Luxembourg in Silesia.
+In 1348 he represented the Emperor as a mediator in a dispute between the Bishop of Wrocław, Przecław von Pogarell, and the local nobility.
 In February 1348, Wenceslaus was part of the entourage who accompanied Emperor Charles IV, when he traveled to Bautzen in order to arrange a meeting with Frederick II, Margrave of Meissen and Landgrave of Thuringia with the purpose of settling their frontier disputes.
 Eleven years later, in 1360, Wenceslaus was again a mediator in the dispute between Duke Konrad I of Oleśnica and Duke Przemyslaus I of Cieszyn (Teschen) over the control of the Duchy of Bytom-Koźle.

 Final years

-During the entire period of his reign, Wenceslaus was confronted with the financial difficulties of his Duchy.
+During the entire period of his reign, Wenceslaus was confronted with the financial difficulties of his duchy.
 The lands and property that he had inherited from his father, Duke Bolesław III, came with enormous debts attached.
-In an effort to manage this debt, Wenceslaus was forced to rent out large portions of his Duchy to neighboring Princes and Bishops, and even ordinary Knights and townspeople.
+In an effort to manage this debt, Wenceslaus was forced to rent out large portions of his duchy to neighboring princes and bishops, and even ordinary knights and townspeople.